Agate Stone | Meaning and Properties

-This distinctive and often colourful mineral was highly valued by many ancient cultures including the Sumerians, Egyptians, Greeks and Romans and was used extensively for talismans, seals, vessels (container used mainly for liquids), beads and gemstones.
-The Ancient Roman author, naturalist and natural philosopher Pliny the Elder (23 AD - 79 AD) also wrote about agate in his works "Naturalis Historia" and frequently made reference to Theophrastus' work "On Stones".
+Agate stones were highly valued by many ancient cultures including the Sumerians, Egyptians, Greeks and Romans.
+They were used extensively for talismans, seals, vessels (container used mainly for liquids), beads and gemstones.
+The Ancient Roman author, naturalist and natural philosopher Pliny the Elder (23 AD - 79 AD) also wrote about the mineral in his works "Naturalis Historia" and frequently made reference to Theophrastus' work "On Stones".

 Achates was a stone formerly in high esteem, but now held in none.
 It was first found in Sicily, near a river of that name; but has since been discovered in numerous other localities.
 In size it exceeds any other stones of this class, and the varieties of it are numerous, the name varying accordingly.